codeneuro/neurofinder/datasets.md

 All datasets are hosted on Amazon S3 and cataloged at [datasets.codeneuro.org](http://datasets.codeneuro.org).

 Data can be accessed from withn interactive Jupyter notebooks directly from the browser via [notebooks.codeneuro.org](http://notebooks.codeneuro.org), or can be downloaded for local evaluation using the links provided here.

-Each dataset includes both raw image data and coordinates of identified neurons in standardized formats.
+Each downloaded dataset includes both raw image data and coordinates of identified neurons in standardized formats, as well as simple example scripts for loading data in both `python` and `MATLAB`.

 Only "training" data are made available here.
 A separate collection of "testing" data are held out for validating algorithm submissions.
 If you have an algorithm that works well on the training data, visit [neurofinder.codeneuro.org](http://neurofinder.codeneuro.org/leaderboard/#submit) for more info on submitting an algorithm!